GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![CRL not yet downloaded](../img/local-ocsp-crl-not-downloaded.png)

   > After waiting a few minutes, at the status panel window, right-click on **Array Configuration**, and select **Refresh**. <!-- What is the user waiting for?
-How long? -->
+How long? -->This process will download the CRL.

 ![Refresh](../img/local-ocsp-cfg-refresh.png)

-  > At this point, the CRL should have been automatically downloaded, and your status panel window should look like the following example:
+  > Once the download finishes, your status panel window should look like this:

 ![OCSP Revocation Configuration working correctly](../img/local-ocsp-cfg-working-correctly.png)

   > If the error message appears: _The revocation provider failed with the current configuration.
 The object identifier does not represent a valid object.
-0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8_, this will most likely be due to having entered the wrong CRL DP URL. <!-- What is "DP"?
+0x800710d8 (WIN32: 4312 ERROR_OBJECT_NOT_FOUND), 0x800710d8_.
+This error usually indicates an incorrect CRL DP URL. <!-- What is "DP"?
 Don't remember that... -->

   9. Repeat this process for each CA that you want to add to the OCSP Responder.